Rantanen's hat trick lifts Avalanche past Predators 6-2 - WHIZ News

 BROTHERS AT ARMS

 Gabriel Landeskog and Mattias Ekholm have been teammates for Team Sweden, but that was put aside Saturday night.
 Ekholm and Landeskog went at it late in the second period after Landeskog drove the net and slid into Rittich.
-Ekholm grabbed him and dragged him away from the net.
+Ekholm grabbed him and dragged him away from the net and then grabbed Rantanen’s head gear.
 A scrum developed and Landeskog went after Ekholm, landing punches as Ekholm went down to the ice.

+“They were trying to extend that and he was yanking on Mikko’s helmet.
+Gabe took exception to that,” Bednar said.
+“I like our guys sticking together in that. ”

-Landeskog, who had two assists in the win, got a 10-minute misconduct and two instigator penalties while Ekholm received an unsportsmanlike conduct minor.
+Landeskog, who had two assists in the win, got a 10-minute misconduct, a fighting major and two instigator penalties while Ekholm received an unsportsmanlike conduct minor.

-NOTES: Colorado D Ryan Murray suffered a lower-body injury in the first period and did not return. … Predators C Mikael Granlund had an assist to reach 400 points for his career. … The Avalanche have scored 38 goals in their last seven home games and have gone 6-0-1 in those games.
+NOTES: Colorado D Ryan Murray suffered a lower-body injury in the first period and did not return. … Granlund had an assist to reach 400 points for his career. … The Avalanche have scored 39 goals in their last seven home games and have gone 6-0-1 in those games.

 UP NEXT